DevKhalyd/researcher_bot/README.md

 # TODO

-1. Update the telegram commnands with BotFather..
+1. Update the telegram commnands with BotFather...
-   .
+2. Update the token with another one to avoid the bot stolen
-1. Update the token with another one to avoid the bot stolen
+3. Update the version each time the bot is updated

 # Telegram Basic Bot